Last Visited: 06/12/2009

 The Lace Monitor

 Camelia Track will lead you straight back to the road you drove in on, so just make sure you take a left to head back up to your car.
-Though the Lace Monitor was definitely the highlight of this outing for me, this is a beautiful Dandenongs walk that isn’t as busy as many visitors as other parts.
+Though the Lace Monitor was definitely the highlight of this outing for me, this beautiful Dandenongs walk isn’t as busy as many visitors as other parts.
 I’d highly recommend checking it out.

 Have you visited the area around Doongalla Homestead yourself?
 If you have any stories, updates or corrections, please let us know by commenting below.